AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: preferences; browsers --> show elaboration cycles

-The preference :menuselection:`Browsers-->Show elaboration cycles` controls whether to automatically create a graph from cycles listed in build output.
+The preference :menuselection:`Browsers --> Show elaboration cycles` controls whether to automatically create a graph from cycles listed in build output.

 See also :ref:`browsers_features` for more capabilities of the GPS browsers.